-Dr. Lusardi has also won numerous research awards.
-The more recent ones include the 2018 Ketchum Prize from FINRA Investor Education Foundation, the 2018 Oscar and Shoshana Trachtenberg Prize for Faculty Scholarship, the 2017 Skandia Research Award on Long-Term Savings (awarded in Sweden), the 2015 Financial Literacy Award from the International Federation of Finance Museums (awarded in China), and the 2013 William E. Odom Visionary Leadership Award from the Jump$tart Coalition for Personal Financial Literacy, and the National Numeracy Network's inaugural 2012 Steen Award.
-She is also the recipient of the 2007 Fidelity Pyramid Prize, an award to authors of published applied research that best addresses the goal of improving lifelong financial well-being for Americans.
+Dr. Lusardi has won numerous research and other awards.
+The more recent ones include the Barron's Celebrates: 2020 Financial Empowerment initiative, the Kahneman Lecture at the 2019 annual meeting of economic psychology and behavioral economics (IAREP/SABE), the 2018 Ketchum Prize from FINRA Investor Education Foundation, the 2018 Oscar and Shoshana Trachtenberg Prize for Faculty Scholarship, the 2017 Skandia Research Award on Long-Term Savings (awarded in Sweden), the 2015 Financial Literacy Award from the International Federation of Finance Museums (awarded in China), and the 2013 William E. Odom Visionary Leadership Award from the Jump$tart Coalition for Personal Financial Literacy.
+In 2018, she received an honorary degree of Doctor of Science (Economics and Business Administration) from the University of Vaasa in Finland.
+In 2019, she was included in the Forbes list of the 100 successful women in Italy.

-Dr. Lusardi chaired the Programme for International Student Assessment's Financial Literacy Expert Group.
-She also chairs the OECD/International Network on Financial Education's Research Committee.
-In 2009 she served as a faculty advisor for the Office of Financial Education of the U.S. Treasury.
-In August 2017 she was appointed director of the Financial Education Committee in charge of designing the national strategy for financial literacy in Italy.
+Dr. Lusardi has served in several policy roles.
+In 2009, she worked for the Office of Financial Education at the U.S. Treasury.
+In 2017, she was appointed Director of the Financial Education Committee in charge of designing the national strategy for financial literacy in Italy.